nicaless/nanowrimo_ga_project/README.md

 The Logistic Regression didn't do too well this time.
-SUMMARIZE RESULTS FROM THE OTHER MODELS AND WHAT MIGHT BE MOST IMPORTANT FEATURES...
+SUMMARIZE RESULTS FROM THE OTHER MODELS

-So Decision Trees and Support Vector Machines don't perform much better than guessing either.
 Maybe it just doesn't make sense to predict if a novel wins just based on it's synopses or excerpt.
 Don't judge a book by it's cover I guess.